Pradeep-Kumara/counselling_center_management_system/README.md

 # Psychological Counselling Center Management System

-Final Year Individual Project of the Degree.
+Final Year Individual Project of the Degree @University of Colombo(UCSC): Successfully completed with an A grade.

 An Automated Web-Based Software Solution to Manage the Counselling Center.